 Estimate Time5 min

-ADX: How strong is this market?
+ADX: How strong is the current trend in stocks?

 Key takeaways